 For these sachets, sometimes referred to as lavender bags, I bought pre-bagged dry lavender from Amazon and just gave them a new look using canvas, hemp twine, and a lavender stamp.
 Other than the fabric, all supplies were bought from Amazon and at my front door in no time!
 These fabric sachets make great gifts and best of all – no sewing machine is required!

 This project made me curious about the history of sachets.
-With a quick google search, I learned that sachets date back to the 15th century when garments made of fancy velvet and silk could not be washed and they needed something to…um…make them smell good (insert cringe face) Enter the sachet!
+With a quick google search, I learned that sachets date back to the 15th century when garments made of fancy velvet and silk could not be washed and they needed something to…um…make them smell good (insert cringe face) Enter the scented sachet!
 Knowing this I am now forever thankful for sachets (and today’s dry cleaners)!
 I also learned that during that time they became a staple for the wealthy and their use and charm have carried through the centuries.

-- Keep in your car for a fresh scent and as a natural alternative to car fresheners.
+- Keep it in your car for a fresh scent and as a natural alternative to car fresheners.